8 Reasons To Keep Your Personal Life Private

 When you share less, you have more control over your narrative.

-Public perception can be heavily influenced by what you choose to share, and once something is online, it can be difficult to take back.
+What you choose to share can heavily influence public perception, and once something is online, it can be difficult to take back.

-By keeping your personal life private, you retain control over your story and how it is told and not because you’re being compelled to tell it.
+By keeping your personal life private, you retain control over your story and how it is told, not because you feel compelled to tell it.

 This may sound really traditional and not contemporary enough.

-However, it doesn’t take away the fact that not everyone around you is sincerely your friend or is happy with you.
+However, it doesn’t take away the fact that not everyone around you is your friend or happy with you.

 Sharing intimate or private details of your life may expose you to potential explanation, bitterness, or misinterpretation of those you call your friends.

-It is better to leave some information private to yourself because trust me, you never can tell who is sincerely happy towards you.
+It is better to keep some information private because, trust me, you never know who is sincerely happy with you.

 Conclusion

-The reason why you should keep your personal life private is because privacy involves holding back some information that is meant for you alone.
+You should keep your personal life private because privacy involves keeping information meant for you alone.

 Is it for information sake only, for being accountable, or because they have a solution to proffer to whatever I’m bringing up?

-When you have answers to this question then you can decide what information about your personal life should be given to public consumption.
+When you answer this question, you can decide what information about your personal life should be made public.

-By keeping your personal life private you’re creating a space to live a life of control void from the dictate, expectation, and judgment of others.
+By keeping your personal life private, you’re creating a space to live a life of control, void of the dictates, expectations, and judgment of others.

 How To Live Within Your Means